MJKWoolnough/gedcom/README.md

 }
 ```

-Record is the interface to contain all of the record types
+Record is the interface to contain all of the record types.

 #### type RecordID